pixxelhq/clay/mkdocs/docs/types.md

 * **Number** - *Used to represent numerical data*
 * **String** - *Used to represent strings*

 All the types are defined in `clay.types`.
-While each type might have some *properties* specific to it, they all share some common attributes.
+While each type might have some specific *properties*, they all share some common attributes.
 The common attributes are documented at [Common Attributes](#common-attributes).
 The entire list of types supported are mentioned in the subsequent [Fundamental Types](#fundamental-types) section.

-Before we go ahead into the fundamental types, there are a few things we need to cover,

-* Python as a language doesn't have a *strong type system*.
-* Users **are recommended** to interact with the type systems only via the methods as defined in the documents.
-They ideally shouldn't attempt to directly manipulate type attributes.
-All interactions with the types should be via their `__init__` constructors as if they are just a class.

-*

-## Common Attributes

 ## Fundamental Types